Kramin42/Kramell/dieselrobin/workflow.md

 	$signup <team name>
 	$signup "DON'T LABEL ME"

-If you don't have a team and want to be randomly assigned to one, then tell Kramin before the 17th of Jan.
+If you don't have a team and want to be randomly assigned to one, then tell Kramin (ping me in ##dieselrobin or ##crawl) before the 17th of Jan.
 On the 17th all the teamless people will be randomly grouped into teams.
 Then you can procede as above.

 ## Pre tournament